iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 # Data Pipelines

 Versioning large data files and directories for data science is great, but not enough.
-How is it filtered, transformed, or used for training ML models?
+How is data filtered, transformed, or used to train ML models?
 DVC introduces a mechanism to capture _data pipelines_ — **series of data processes** that produce a final result.

-As with data, DVC pipelines can also be easily versioned (using Git).
-Furthermore, this allows you to reproduce them later exactly as they were built originally!
+DVC pipelines and their data can also be easily versioned (using Git).
+This allows you to better organize your project, and reproduce your workflow and results later exactly as they were built originally!

 <details>